 - Science of Language

-If you don’t have a bachelor’s degree in communicative sciences and disorders, be sure to prepare for your graduate program by securing excellent academic references, a high undergraduate GPA, and an excellent GRE scores.
-SLP graduate programs tend to be competitive, so you’ll need to present an excellent academic portfolio in order to be admitted to a program, even if you do have a bachelor’s degree in communicative sciences and disorders.
+It also doesn’t hurt to have excellent academic references, a high undergraduate GPA, and an excellent GRE score.
+SLP graduate programs tend to be competitive, so you’ll need to present a strong academic portfolio in order to be admitted to a program no matter what.

-ASHA’s Council on Academic Accreditation in Audiology and Speech-Language Pathology accredits four universities with graduate SLP programs in Arizona.
-You may choose to enroll in a traditional program or pursue a wider variety of ASHA accredited online programs that are hosted by universities nationwide.
+ASHA’s Council on Academic Accreditation in Audiology and Speech-Language Pathology accredits five universities with graduate SLP programs in Arizona.
+You may choose to enroll in a traditional program or pursue a wider variety of accredited programs online that are hosted by universities nationwide.

 - Phonological Development & Disorders